Skip to main content

 To load assets from a different CDN or self-hosted location, use getCdnZkAssetProvider with a custom baseUrl:

-import { getCdnZkAssetProvider } from "@umbra-privacy/web-zk-prover/cdn";
+import { getCdnZkAssetProvider } from "@umbra-privacy/sdk/zk-prover/cdn";

-import { getRegistrationProver } from "@umbra-privacy/web-zk-prover";
+import { getUserRegistrationProver } from "@umbra-privacy/sdk/zk-prover";

 const myProvider = getCdnZkAssetProvider({